End of Mark’s Gospel, Codex Vaticanus, Early 4th c., mostly ch. 16

 Hellenistic Glass alabastron, ca. 2nd c.
 BCE, National Archeological Museum, Florence, from Exhibition of 2018

-Glass could be had very cheap by the Roman Era, as Strabo notes in Geography XVI.2 that a single copper coin could purchase a glass cup, although some artistic glass was also valuable.
-It is most likely, however, that the perfume was far more valuable than the vessel.
+Glass could be had fairly cheaply by the Roman Era, as Strabo notes in Geography XVI.2 that a single copper coin could purchase a glass cup, although some artistic glass was also valuable.
+It is more logical, however, that the perfume was far more valuable than the vessel.

-Now the speculative part: was the New Testament vessel “broken” (συντρίψασα) because its completely sealed top was otherwise intended to preserve it so well that it had to be broken?
+Now the speculative part: was the New Testament vessel “broken” (syntripsasa in Greek) because its completely sealed top was otherwise intended to preserve it so well that it had to be broken?
 In the 5th c.
 Augustine states the whole vessel was broken but Barnes suggests it was only the seal that was broken perhaps to get around the problem of “breaking” a whole vessel, especially alabaster stone precious in its own right.
-But given the possibly long distance travel involved, a fused glass alabastron ampule wold far better preserve the perfume, especially for a one-off use.
+But given the possibly long distance travel involved, a fused glass alabastron ampule would far better preserve the perfume, especially for a one-off use.

 Patrick Hunt.
 “Irony and Realism in the Iconography of Caravaggio’s penitent Magdalene”, chapter 6, in M. A. Erhardt and A. M. Morris, eds., Mary Magdalene, Iconographic Studies from the Middle Ages to the Baroque.
 Studies in Religion and the Arts, vol. 7.
 Leiden: E. J. Brill, 2012, 161-86, esp.
 175-77.

 Pliny, Natural History XIII.2 also states that the viscous “unguent of cinnamon… has an enormous price…up to 300 denarii per pound” and many perfumes aim to “imitate Indian nard” (Nardostachys jatamansi ssp.).